I have developed these principles as part of my advisory activities in order to minimise risks and maximise results.

 The “Me, Myself and I” principle can prevail under certain circumstances.

 A deal requires significant time to be executed and closed.
-During execution, any party may delay responses, change their mind, or withdraw.
+During the execution process, any party may delay responses, change their mind, or withdraw from the transaction.
 Therefore, it is always important to maintain leverage over the counterparty.
 Brokers are well positioned to fulfil this role, which leaves little (if any) incentive to circumvent them.

 Companies operate over the long term and execute deals repeatedly.
 Performing brokers are assets and should be retained.